akiofudo/weather-forcast-data/README.md

 # grocery-shope-project
-project done with html, css, javascript and php
+it is a simple e-commerce project done with html, css, javascript and php